syno3/university-booksharing/README.md

 book sharing platform

 ## Getting started
-university booksharing if a free open source website to allow students from different universities download important notes uploaded to the website, the website is completely free and the code is openn source !!!!!
+university booksharing if a free open source website to allow students from different universities download important notes uploaded to the website, the website is completely free and the code is open sourced !!!!!

 ### Prerequisites
-basically any internt browser will work its a wesbite:
+basically any internt browser will work:

 * Mozilla Firefox.
 * Google Chrome.